[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "You see before you a mere Wayfarer named Yadon, of no fixed abode.
 And you, sponndar?"

 "Miril Nerred.
-From - " and she waved back over the miles towards the hazy smudge of her great city - "there."
+From - " and she waved back over the miles towards the hazy smudge of her great city.

 "Which is where I was headed."

-"I saw this patch and wondered," the Wayfarer explained, looking around.
-He continued conversationally, "All looks quite new.
+"I saw this patch and wondered," the Wayfarer explained easily.
+The way he said it reassuringly embodied the Wayfaring ideal, that to wonder was enough reason to stop and look, without expecting to gain much understanding.
+Conversationally he continued, "All looks quite new.
 It must be new.
 But who'd wish (or need) to plant an arboretum here?
 It piques my curiosity."

 "A not un-heard-of journey, surely?"